Containerd Registry Configuration¶

 tls:

-cert_file: # path to the cert file used in the registry
+cert_file: # path to the cert file used to authenticate to the registry

-key_file: # path to the key file used in the registry
+key_file: # path to the key file for the certificate used to authenticate to the registry

-ca_file: # path to the ca file used in the registry
+ca_file: # path to the ca file used to verify the registry's certificate

 Without Authentication: